TritonDataCenter/sdc-amon/README.md

 - Ability to disable a monitor.
 - Ability for customer to set a maintenance window on a monitor (alert suppression for a pre-defined period of time).
+  Q: How about for a customer to set a maint window on "all my monitors"?
 - Ability for operator to set a maintenance window on a CN and on the whole cloud.
 This would disable alerts to operator.
   Q: Disable alerts to customers?
 How about it adds a "BTW, this is during a